Banque Cantonale Vaudoise Sells 533 Shares of Booking Holdings Inc. (NASDAQ:BKNG)

 Banque Cantonale Vaudoise reduced its position in shares of Booking Holdings Inc. (NASDAQ:BKNG) by 33.8% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The firm owned 1,044 shares of the business services provider’s stock after selling 533 shares during the period.
 Banque Cantonale Vaudoise’s holdings in Booking were worth $2,432,000 at the end of the most recent reporting period.

 A number of analysts have weighed in on BKNG shares.
-BTIG Research reissued a “neutral” rating on shares of Booking in a report on Friday, April 30th.
 Jefferies Financial Group raised shares of Booking from a “hold” rating to a “buy” rating and increased their price target for the company from $2,300.00 to $2,800.00 in a report on Tuesday, April 13th.
-Wedbush increased their price objective on shares of Booking from $2,200.00 to $2,500.00 and gave the company a “neutral” rating in a research note on Thursday, February 25th.
-Susquehanna Bancshares dropped their price objective on shares of Booking from $3,000.00 to $2,850.00 and set a “positive” rating for the company in a research note on Friday, May 7th.
-Finally, Credit Suisse Group increased their price objective on shares of Booking from $2,640.00 to $2,675.00 and gave the company an “outperform” rating in a research note on Wednesday, May 12th.
+Cowen increased their price objective on shares of Booking from $2,550.00 to $2,700.00 and gave the company an “outperform” rating in a research note on Thursday, April 22nd.
+JMP Securities increased their price objective on shares of Booking from $2,350.00 to $2,550.00 and gave the company an “outperform” rating in a research note on Monday, March 1st.
+Bank of America upgraded shares of Booking from a “neutral” rating to a “buy” rating in a research note on Monday, March 29th.
+Finally, Mizuho increased their price objective on shares of Booking from $2,345.00 to $2,700.00 and gave the company a “buy” rating in a research note on Thursday, February 25th.
 One equities research analyst has rated the stock with a sell rating, thirteen have issued a hold rating and thirteen have given a buy rating to the company’s stock.
 Booking presently has a consensus rating of “Hold” and an average target price of $2,416.38.

 Booking (NASDAQ:BKNG) last posted its quarterly earnings data on Tuesday, May 4th.
 The business services provider reported ($5.26) earnings per share for the quarter, beating the consensus estimate of ($7.26) by $2.00.
 The firm had revenue of $1.14 billion during the quarter, compared to analysts’ expectations of $1.12 billion.
 Booking had a net margin of 12.44% and a negative return on equity of 3.81%.
 On average, sell-side analysts expect that Booking Holdings Inc. will post 33.92 EPS for the current fiscal year.